Once an Opportunity (or Deal) has been created you will then manage it through the sales process.

 You may conclude that the Opportunity will not progress, perhaps marking it as “Unqualified” or “Try Later” or “Lost”.
 For “Try Later” we recommend you add a to-do task for a later date to remind you to restart the sales process.

 A good practice is to have a separate pipeline (eg “Drip Campaign”) for those in the “Try Later” and perhaps also “Lost” categories.
 By switching the opportunity to this pipeline they will receive a drip-feed of newsletters or marketing emails in the interim.

 You have a “Drip Campaign” pipeline setup as a default – we recommend creating 3 email sequences to use in this pipeline.
 Each sequence can be comprised of multiple email templates, set to be sent at intervals of several days or weeks.

-To progress through the sales process, open the opportunity and see the Progress tab in the display in the iFrame (in place of the company website display).
+To progress through the sales process, click the Deals section in prospect view and see the Progress tab in place of the company website display.

 In the above example the sales process (pipeline) has been defined as a 4 stage process.
 Here we are at the beginning of the first stage, “Awareness”.
 Each stage has a clear goal and a statement of how it adds value to the customer’s buying journey.

 All the steps required to complete this stage have been defined in a Checklist in the Sales Coach menu.

 Some steps might be conditional, and depend on the specific Deal, Contact or User fields relevant for the Opportunity.
 An Opportunity for other products or with different competition might have some different steps.

 As each step becomes the current step, a task is created in the pre-defined Queue.
 The icon to the left of the current step shows the type of task and is active; click on the icon to show the relevant task in the timeline.
 The task will usually be for you, but could be assigned to someone else.